Hepatocellular carcinoma (HCC) usually arises in patients with cirrhosis of the liver due to any cause.

 A significant number of patients may be asymptomatic and are diagnosed following screening.

-Patients at risk of hepatoma should receive surveillance with an ultrasound of the liver at 6-month intervals.
+Patients at risk of HCC should receive surveillance with an ultrasound of the liver at 6-month intervals.

 Treatment is guided by staging and prognosis.
 Treatment options include resection, transplantation, percutaneous ablation therapy, and chemo-embolisation.

-Sorafenib is the only targeted agent approved for advanced-stage hepatoma.
+Sorafenib and lenvatinib are the only targeted agents approved for advanced-stage HCC.
 Regorafenib and nivolumab are second-line treatments for patients who progress on sorafenib.

-Hepatoma (also known as hepatocellular carcinoma) is a primary cancer arising from hepatocytes in predominantly cirrhotic liver.
-However, some patients may not have cirrhosis before developing hepatoma, especially patients with chronic hepatitis B virus.
+Hepatocellular carcinoma (HCC), also known as hepatoma, is a primary cancer arising from hepatocytes in predominantly cirrhotic liver.
+However, some patients may not have cirrhosis before developing HCC, especially patients with chronic hepatitis B virus.

 Consultant, Gastroenterology & Hepatology